 Keep Paws and Ears in the Car

-It may be cute, but it’s not safe for your dog to stick its head out the window, according to the ASPCA.
+It may be cute, but it’s not safe for your dog to stick its head out the window, according to ASPCA Pet Health Insurance.
 This may cause inner ear damage and lung infections, and your furry friend could be injured by flying objects.

 Pack a Travel Kit

 Pack all the necessities, including food, a leash, medications, a first-aid kit and your pet’s favorite toy or blanket.
 Make sure you have plenty of bottled water.
 Drinking water from a new area may upset their stomach.

 Close the crate securely but don’t lock it, so it can easily be opened if your pet needs attention.
 Line it with an absorbent material, such as puppy pads or shredded paper to catch any accidents.
 To ensure your pet stays hydrated, freeze a small bowl of water, which won’t spill during takeoff and will melt when they get thirsty.